Askable Notes & Playback

 02

-After the interview, customers needed to download the recording as there was no way to view it directly on Askable.
+After interviews, customers had to download the recordings, as there was no way to watch them within Askable.

 How might we...